xaos3/hydra-plus/README.md

 ## How Hydra+ was created

 Hydra+ code is pure C. I dislike "smart" code, so my code is the simplest (most of the time) C code that you can find.
 No fancy syntax, no exotic things.
-The source code is create by me in its entirety, except the third party libraries for :
+The source code is created by me in its entirety, except the third party libraries for :
 SSL support (Wolf SSL)
 Threads support (cthreads)
 base64 support (by joseph werle),